usgpo/innovation/resources/tech-timeline-2023.md

 **Comparative Print Suite in development**: The Office of the Clerk extended access to the Comparative Print Suite to a pilot group of more than 60 users, including staff on all House Committees.
 The enterprise-wide solution enables House staff to produce comparative prints showing the differences between versions of legislation, how proposed legislation will amend existing law, and how an amendment may change proposed legislation.

 **Electronic submission of Committee records continues**: The 117th Congress made permanent a change to the House Rules adopted in the 116th Congress upon the recommendation of the Select Committee on the Modernization of Congress.
 Committees can electronically submit reported measures, reports, and related files using digital signatures.
-More than 90 percent of reports were submitted electronically in 2021, increasing efficiency and enabling Committee staff tocollaborate remotely.
+More than 90 percent of reports were submitted electronically in 2021, increasing efficiency and enabling Committee staff to collaborate remotely.

 **eHopper use soars**: The eHopper, a secure email solution, became the primary means for Members and staff to submit bills and cosponsorships, with nearly 93 percent of introduced bills submitted electronically.
 The Office of the Clerk began development of a more agile system as the eHopper was expected to become a permanent addition to House practice.